Alex-Jando/PY-RAT/README.md

-# PY-RAT (PIRATE lol)
+# PY-RAT
-PY-RAT is a RAT ( Remote Access Trojan ) build on python.
+PY-RAT (pirate) is a RAT ( Remote Access Trojan ) built on python.
 It allows you to have full control over any computer that connects to you with a set of basic commands.
 ## Basic Usage
 - Enter your IP address or have it auto detected
 - Enter your PORT that you want your clients to connect to